How To Choose A Drinking Water Filter

 Household Water Consumption

 The estimate for how much water an average household uses depends largely on the number of people residing in the home.
 Break it down by determining how much water we should drink each day.
 For a household size of 2 people drinking the recommended ½ gallon of water per day, it equates to over 360 gallons of water per year.
 To compare, this is 3,000 bottles of water per year – over $3,560 of bottled water!

 The average cost per gallon for a drinking water filter is only 9 cents per gallon.
 Compare that to an average of $16 per gallon for bottled water, and the cost-savings of investing in a drinking water filtration system seems like a no-brainer.

-Decide which contaminants are most important to you to remove from your drinking water.
-Selective filtration gravity pitchers like Brita and Pur brought about the first awareness of drinking water filters.
-Many filters use carbon filtration technology to retain contaminants inside the carbon substrate, which prevents them from flowing through to the container.
-Through the process of absorption, contaminants collect on a filter media surface area and reduce the number of pollutants.
+Deciding which contaminants are most important to you to remove from your drinking water is priority one.
+Selective filtration pitchers brought about a wave of awareness of drinking water filters.
+Other filters use carbon filtration technology to retain contaminants inside the carbon substrate, which prevents them from flowing through to the container; through the process of absorption, contaminants collect on a filter media surface area and reduce the number of pollutants.

 - Activated Carbon: Reduces pharmaceuticals, herbicides, pesticides, and VOCs.

 - Catalytic Carbon: Targets chlorine and chloramines.